tothuhien/lsd2/README.md

 ### Install via Homebrew:

-Mac/Linux users can install lsd2 via Homebrew as follows:
+Mac/Linux users can install lsd2 via Homebrew as follows (the Homebrew version is not yet updated with the current one on github):

 `brew install brewsci/bio/lsd2`